At a Glance

 Equality, Diversity & Inclusion

-The University is committed to supporting and promoting equality and diversity in all practices and activities.
-We welcome diverse applications from protected characteristics including age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
-Applications are welcome in Welsh and English and will not be treated less favourably.
+The University is committed to supporting and promoting equality and diversity in all its practices and activities.
+We aim to establish an inclusive environment and welcome diverse applications from the following protected characteristics: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (including colour, nationality, ethnic and national origin), religion or belief, sex, sexual orientation.

-Post-Doctoral Research Officer employer: Swansea University
+Post Doctoral Research Officer employer: Swansea University

 Contact Detail: